-No swimming pool used or intended for use by the public or by any school, club, organization, or institution shall be constructed, nor shall any such swimming pool, now or hereafter existing, used or intended for such use, be materially altered until complete plans and specifications therefor, together with such further information as the board may require, shall have been submitted in duplicate and approved by the board so far as sanitary features are concerned.
-After such plans have been approved by the board, no modification affecting the sanitary or safety features thereof shall be made without approval of the board.
+No swimming pool used or intended for use by the public or by any school, club, organization, or institution shall be constructed, nor shall any such swimming pool, now or hereafter existing, used or intended for such use, be materially altered until complete plans and specifications therefor, together with such further information as the commissioner of health may require, shall have been submitted in duplicate and approved by the commissioner of health so far as sanitary features are concerned.
+After such plans have been approved by the commissioner of health, no modification affecting the sanitary or safety features thereof shall be made without approval of the commissioner of health.
 No contract for the construction, alteration, or enlargement of any such swimming pool shall be let until the plans and specifications therefor have been approved as provided.

-The pool and facilities shall be built in accordance with the plans as approved unless approval of changes has been given in writing by the board.
-The owner or his agent shall notify the board at the time of completion of the pool to permit adequate inspection of the pool and related equipment.
+The pool and facilities shall be built in accordance with the plans as approved unless approval of changes has been given in writing by the commissioner of health.
+The owner or his agent shall notify the commissioner of health at the time of completion of the pool to permit adequate inspection of the pool and related equipment.
 The pool shall not be placed in operation until such inspection shows compliance with the provisions of parts 4717.0100 to 4717.3900.